Mice Nests: Everything You Need to Know

 We all love looking at cute mice when we see them playing with other animals or eating small pancakes with their tiny hands.
 They are not so cute, though, when they are not domesticated and infesting your home.
 There are different types of mice like the plain field mouse, the deer mouse or the harvest mouse.
 Only the house mouse, however, will try and enter your home, as this is the most adaptable kind from all the others.
 These animals are omnivorous, so everything in your kitchen is a treat for them.

 We don't like the cold, so in winter time, we keep our homes nice and warm and we peacefully enjoy the winter.
-Well, mice don't have the abilities to build a strong house like ours and an internal heating system.
+Well, mice don't have the ability to build a strong house like ours and an internal heating system.
 In two words - they will come when it's cold as our houses radiate heat and life.
 A small entry point will be enough for the mouse to get inside and with its highly developed odour senses, it will quickly locate where all your food is and feast like there is no tomorrow.

 Why Do Mice Nest?